Symphonic metal: Musical characteristics

-It is more difficult to generalize about the role of the classic metal instruments (guitars, bass and drums), as they vary depending on the metal subgenre to which the symphonic band mostly associates.
-With varying frequency, symphonic bands may employ these instruments (as well as the lead vocals) to play more simple, catchy melodies than non-symphonic bands, which arguably make the symphonic metal style one of the most accessible in metal.

-Songs are often highly atmospheric, though more upbeat than those of many non-symphonic metal bands; songs with morbid themes routinely feature prominent major-key fanfares.
+On average, songs under the symphonic metal umbrella are often highly atmospheric, though more upbeat than those of many non-symphonic metal bands; songs with morbid themes routinely feature prominent major-key fanfares.
 Particularly central to creating mood and atmosphere is the choice of keyboard timbre.
+It is nonetheless hard to generalize about the role played by the classic metal instruments (guitars, bass and drums) within symphonic bands, as it can entirely vary depending on the metal subgenre to which the symphonic band mostly belongs.

 Lyrics cover a broad range of topics.
 As with two of its often overlapping elements, power metal and opera (including symphonic progressive rock), fantasy and mythological themes are common.
 Concept albums styled after operas or epic poems are not uncommon.

 Bands in this genre may often feature a female lead vocalist, usually a soprano.
 Male vocalists (baritone or bass-baritone), are also common in gothic metal.
 Growling, death-metal-style vocals are not unknown but tend to be used less frequently than in other metal subgenres (a notable exception being Mark Jansen in Epica).
 Backing vocals, often consisting of a choral ensemble or full choir, may be employed.

 It is common for bands, particularly female-fronted bands, to feature operatic lead vocals.
 Such bands may be referred to as operatic symphonic metal and include the likes of Epica, Nightwish (Tarja Turunen, then Floor Jansen), Haggard, Therion, Operatika, Dremora, Dol Ammad, Visions of Atlantis, Aesma Daeva, and Almora, among countless others.
 The operatic style is not tied exclusively to symphonic metal, but may appear in avant-garde metal, progressive metal and gothic metal.
 Many bands featuring operatic female vocalists also have a male vocalist who uses harsh vocals for contrast, in a vocal style often referred to as "beauty and the beast".